 - Other values for the new symbol are acquired for the new symbol from the original symbols.

-Each symbol has seven sets of properties:
+Each symbol has one global and six dedicates sets of properties:

-- Control - Depth, utility, domain pertinence
+- Global Control - Depth, utility, domain pertinence

 - Categorical - Connection (parent/child/peer) and amount (Salii, 1965; Kuzmin, 1982; Cornelis, 2003)